-Established in 2001 by Dame Vera Lynn, the Forces Sweetheart, we have supported more than 600 families with children who have cerebral palsy and other motor learning difficulties.
+Since the Charity was established in 2001 by Dame Vera Lynn, the Forces Sweetheart, we have helped more than 600 families from across the Southeast who have with children cerebral palsy and other motor learning impairments.

 Cerebral Palsy is a physical disability that affects movement, balance and posture as well as cognitive, social and communication skills and is often caused by an injury to the brain.
 Early intervention is important to enable children to learn and develop physically, socially and emotionally, forming the bedrock of the independence that they can achieve later in life.